快速導覽

 Cordis Hong Kong Buffet Dinner: 555 Shanghai Street, Mongkok, Kowloon

-More Kowloon Peninsula restaurants: Openrice Hong Kong Restaurant List
+More Kowloon Peninsula restaurant information: Openrice Hong Kong Restaurant List

 More Hong Kong specialty dining and food offers: Klook dining discount list